CuckooWang/iCMod/README.md

 This folder contains the files that needed for the test of above programs, it is should noting that some files are incomplete due to the limitation of upload size, such as "gene_exp.diff".

 ## Contact
-Yu Xue:xueyu@hust.edu.cn
+Yu Xue: xueyu@hust.edu.cn
-Luoying Zhang:zhangluoying@hust.edu.cn
+Luoying Zhang: zhangluoying@hust.edu.cn
-Chenwei Wang:wangchenwei@hust.edu.cn
+Chenwei Wang: wangchenwei@hust.edu.cn
-Ke Shui:shuike@hust.edu.cn
+Ke Shui: shuike@hust.edu.cn